Student Schedules, Registration, and Academic Regulations

 • Attend all classes and complete all assignments in a timely manner.

-• Provide faculty with the Academic Conflict Form to inform them of absences necessitated by scheduled athletics events.
+• Provide faculty with the Academic Conflict Form to inform them of absences necessitated by scheduled athletics events, as soon as their season begins (if the form is not provided to the faculty, athletic absences will be considered unexcused).

 • *Home games: Maximum of 90 minutes prior to game time and 30 minutes after the game is completed.